Vance Joy: 2014–2016: Dream Your Life Away

 On 15 July 2014, Joy announced the title of his debut album, Dream Your Life Away, which was released on 5 September 2014 in Australia, 9 September 2014 in the United States, and 15 September 2014 worldwide.
 In July 2014, he released "Mess Is Mine" as the third overall single from the album, with the song peaking at number 37 in Australia.
 He gave his first live concert with songs on the album in September 2014, in Melbourne.
 On 7 September 2014, Joy released "First Time" as the fourth single from the album in the United Kingdom.

 "Georgia" was released as a single in February 2015.
 Speaking to Rolling Stone, Joy revealed that he began writing "Georgia" in 2006, then sat on it until he figured out the words and melody.
 A deluxe edition was released on 4 September 2015, which consisted of two new tracks and five live songs.
 "Fire and the Flood" and "Straight into Your Arms" were also released as singles, with "Fire and the Flood" later being certified platinum by ARIA.
 He promoted his album on the Dream Your Life Away Tour, which began on 17 October 2013 in Dallas, Texas.

 Joy was announced as the support act for Taylor Swift's 1989 World Tour on 3 November 2014.
 Joy appeared on all the tour dates in North America, the United Kingdom and Australia.
 Swift performed a rendition of "Riptide" on 9 October 2014 for the BBC's 'Live Lounge' segment.
 In November 2015, he was picked as Elvis Duran's Artist of the Month and was featured on the American television network NBC's Today, where he performed his hit single "Riptide".

 On 13 May 2015, he performed "Riptide" in a duet featuring Quentin Alexander live to a standing ovation at the Dolby Theatre during the season 14 finale of American Idol.
 On 16 June 2015, Joy released "Great Summer", a single from the soundtrack for Paper Towns.
 At the ARIA Music Awards of 2015 he won the Best Male Artist category for Dream Your Life Away, with six further nominations.
+In May of 2015, Joy was named the Grand Prize winner of the 2014 prestigious International Songwriting Competition (ISC) for the song "Riptide."